buildkite/example-pipelines/README.md

 * [Jobsworth](https://github.com/saymedia/jobsworth) uses dynamic pipelines for defining high level build and deploy processes

+## `.buildkite/template.yml` files

+All of the examples contain a `buildkite/template.yml` file so that you can easily add the project to your Buildkite account using the 'Add to Buildkite' button in the readme.
+You don't need this file in your own projects.

 ## Contribute

 [File an issue](https://github.com/buildkite/sample-pipelines/issues) or [send a pull request](https://github.com/buildkite/sample-pipelines/pulls) if your favourite tool or framework isn't on the list.